sergio-dr/dimred_astro/README.md

 ## Command line help

 ```
-usage: dimred.py [-h] [-df DOWNSCALE_FACTOR] [-qm QUANTILE_MIN]
+usage: dimred.py [-h] [-df DOWNSCALE_FACTOR] [-qm QUANTILE_MIN] [-qM QUANTILE_MAX] [-cr CHROMA_ROTATION]
-                 [-qM QUANTILE_MAX] [-cr CHROMA_ROTATION]
+                 [-ce CHROMA_ROTATION_END] [-cf] [-lf] [-cs CHROMA_SCALE_FACTOR] [-sm] [-me MASK_EXPONENT] [-s]
-                 [-ce CHROMA_ROTATION_END] [-cf] [-lf] [-e EXPLORE]
+                 [-e EXPLORE]
                  input_files output_file
 ```

 Maps multiple bands or channels (given as a bunch of monochromatic image TIFF files) into a RGB color image.
 Input data is transformed by a PCA (Principal Components Analysis) algorithm to reduce the dimensionality, effectively compressing the information to three components: the first one (which has the most variance) is interpreted as luminance data, while the second and third components are interpreted as chrominance data.
 This implementation places this luminance/chrominance data CIELAB color space and then performs its conversion to RGB.

 The chrominance data (a, b components) can be rotated and flipped to generate different color mappings.
 The --explore N option is useful to explore different color palettes: it generates a NxN mosaic with different values for chroma rotation [CHROMA_ROTATION, CHROMA_ROTATION_END) and flipping.
 Be sure to use it along with a high DOWNSCALE_FACTOR to speed computations.
 Every image in the mosaic shows the chroma command line parameters needed to generate it.

 In some cases, --luma-flip may be needed if an inverted image is generated.

 The input files are assumed to be in non-linear stage (i.e., previously stretched), or you may try the included but simple --strech option.

 Supported file formats:
 * Input files: tif (16 bits), png (16 bits), xisf (float 32/64 bits), npz (float 32 bits, 'data' key)